cometbft/cometbft/docs/references/config/config.toml.md

 ### p2p.max_num_inbound_peers

-Maximum number of inbound peers, that is, peers from which the node accept connections.
+Maximum number of inbound peers, that is, peers from which the node accepts connections.

 ```toml
 max_num_inbound_peers = 40